plumnew/PyBLF/README.md

 ## Struture
 low level wrapper is only API convert from C API, there is not different.
-PyBLF also offer a high level API, which using "enroll" method, so only user need data will be readback, that will save lots of efforts and make code look simple.
+PyBLF also offer a high level API, which using "filter" method, so only user need data will be readback, that save lots of efforts and make code look simple.

 ```mermaid
 graph TD;